AWS Containers #5: Health Checks

 Adding a Health Check

-1. Change the Startup Dependency Ordering for the crawler container so that it waits for the the Selenium container to be HEALTHY.
+1. Change the Startup Dependency Ordering for the crawler container so that it waits for the Selenium container to be HEALTHY.
 Follow the procedure above 👆.

 2. Edit the task definition for the Selenium container.